tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     The `learn ahead` option set in the previous section will make sure that you won't be shown cards with custom steps too early.

+    You can experiment with so-called micro steps if you see that remembering new cards is more difficult than you thought.
+    This means specifying an interval in seconds instead of minutes.
+    For the new settings menu you just type `30s` for 30 seconds.
+    For the old menu you need to specify a decimal like this: `0.5`.

 * **New cards/day:** The default value of `20` cards is very reasonable and manageable for most users.
     However, if you feel overwhelmed by the amount of reviews you have to do, lower it to about `10` new cards a day.